How long it takes 50 common items to decompose

 Aerosol bottles like the kind that contain hairspray are a common sight in landfills across the world.
 A single one can remain intact for the entire duration of the Roman Empire before it decomposes.

 Common rope can take a little more than a year or a single season to decompose, depending on the materials used to make it.
 Natural materials like hemp decompose faster than synthetic materials like the kind used to produce climbing rope.

-Sanitary pads and tampons: 25-plus years
+Sanitary pads and tampons: over 25 years

 About 7 billion tampons and 12 billion sanitary pads are thrown away every year in the United States alone, most of which contain plastic in the lining or the applicator.
 The cotton portion decomposes fairly quickly, but the low-density polyethylene plastic takes decades to break down.
 Never flush plastic applicators, as they can end up in the ocean.